reykjavikingur/web-template-file-tree/README.md

 * `callback` {Function} the callback, taking one `error` argument

 Asynchronously updates `cache` property with keys corresponding to relative file paths (without extensions) and values to file contents.

 Passes `error` argument to callback if unsuccessful.

 For efficiency, it uses last modification timestamp to decide whether to re-read file contents into `cache`.

+#### `save(callback)`

+* `callback` {Function} the callback, taking one `error` argument

+Asynchronously writes `cache` to directory, creating files with relative paths corresponding to keys (without extensions) and file contents corresponding to values.

+Passes `error` argument to callback if unsuccessful.

 --